Add a signature to Gmail messages

-A signature is a bit of text (such as your contact information or a favorite quote) that’s automatically inserted at the bottom of every message you send.
-Here's a sample signature:
+A signature is a bit of text, like your contact information or a favorite quote, that’s automatically added at the end of Gmail messages you send.

 Signatures are separated from the rest of your message by two dashes.
 To see a signature in Gmail, click the Show trimmed content button at the bottom of the message.

 - On a computer, open Gmail.

 - At the top right, click the settings icon .

 - Scroll down to the "Signature" section and enter your new signature text in the box.

 - Optional: Format your text using the buttons above the text box.

 - At the bottom of the page, click Save Changes.

 Add an image

 - Above the signature text box, click Insert image .